anandveeraswamy/moz-todo-react/README.md

 ### Prerequisites

-- Node.js 16 or higher
+- Node.js 22.22.0 (might also work on later versions)
 - npm (comes with Node.js)
 - Git